 Your personal Facebook profile has a hidden superpower – It can join groups.
-Being active on groups relevant to your business sector – responding, sharing and contributing, is the virtual version of going to networking meetings.
+Being active in groups relevant to your business sector – responding, sharing, and contributing, is the virtual version of going to networking meetings.
 It’s your opportunity to become known in your area for the expertise you have in your field, and it has a few advantages:

 - You can do it at any time